IDI-Systems/acre2/docs/wiki/frameworks/vehicle-racks.md

 title: Vehicle Racks
 ---

-{% include note.html content="Development Build only!" %}
-{% include important.html content="API still WIP.
-May change in the future!" %}

 Both features are currently supported only for vanilla classes and their children to maximize performance.
 Support for other classes can be added per request on the [issue tracker](https://github.com/IDI-Systems/acre2/issues).

 ## Vehicle racks and intercom